HIV can affect anyone, and some symptoms may be different in females.

 While there is currently no cure for HIV, doctors can prescribe medications that either stop the virus from replicating or reduce the rate at which the virus multiplies.

-These medicines are called antiretroviral therapies, and there are several types of them.
+These medications are called antiretroviral therapies, and there are several types.

 A person may need to take between one and three medications a day, depending on their needs.